Rasmussen Reports

 Election 2010: Senate Balance Of Power

-New polling in Kentucky has moved that state's U.S. Senate race from Leans Republican to Solid Republican.
+Recent polling in New Hampshire has now moved that senate race from Leans Republican to Solid Republican.

 Current projections suggest that the Democrats would hold 48 seats after Election Day while the Republicans would hold 45.
-Seven states are in the Toss-Up category (California, Colorado, Illinois, Nevada, Ohio, Wisconsin, and Washington.
-Six of the seven Toss-Ups are seats currently held by Democrats.
-Ohio is the only exception.
+Seven states are in the Toss-Up category (California, Colorado, Illinois, Nevada, Pennsylvania, Washington, and West Virginia).
+All seven Toss-Ups are seats currently held by Democrats.

 At the moment, no Republican-held seats appear headed for the Democratic column.